BhavaniBairi/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 To get the quick access to the different packages of python:
 Create a virtual evnironment under the folder in which you are creating python(.py) file in Visual Studio Code and install below packages in cmd prompt:

+markdown

-.import os
+-import os
-.import json
+-import json
-.import pandas as pd
+-import pandas as pd
-.import psycopg2
+-import psycopg2
-.import streamlit as st
+-import streamlit as st
-.from streamlit_option_menu import option_menu
+-from streamlit_option_menu import option_menu
-.import plotly.express as px
+-import plotly.express as px
-.from PIL import Image
+-from PIL import Image
-.import requests
+-import requests
-.import matplotlib.pyplot as plt
+-import matplotlib.pyplot as plt

 ------------------------------------------------------------------------------------------------------------------
 ----------------------------------------